-Assistant Professors: M. Ambrose (Asst Prof), H. Koliji (Asst Prof), P. Noonan (Prof Of Practice), L. Quiros Pacheco (Asst Prof), I. Williams (Asst Prof)
+Assistant Professors: P. Draper (Asst Prof), H. Koliji (Asst Prof), P. Noonan (Prof Of Practice), L. Quiros Pacheco (Asst Prof)

 The School's mission is to educate Architects, Planners, Preservationists, Developers and the many allied stakeholders whose work and scholarship focuses on the quality of the built environment and promotes social justice, cultural value, resource conservation and economic opportunity.

 We take advantage of our unique location—in a region that features the nation's capital and the post-industrial City of Baltimore, and links the Appalachian Mountains to the Atlantic Ocean while surrounding the Chesapeake Bay.
 Maryland's opportunities and challenges are found in its diverse communities, explosive growth and extensive historic resources.

 Our faculty, students and alumni collaboratively advance their vision and commitment through research, teaching, colloquia, writing, creative design, planning, policy formation and professional work.
 Our mission is historically rooted in our land grant mandate and enhanced by our regional and international activities.

 Images and other materials may be used for presentations in school classes and for research.

 Advising appointments and school tours are conducted by the Office of Student Affairs, who can help you navigate admissions, course registration, degree planning and other issues.